Hello, p5!

 Web Browser

 To view your sketches, you’ll load them in a web browser.
 I tend to use Google Chrome because I like its developer tools.
-In Chrome, be sure to open the Javascript console with command-option-j.
-If you have problems in your code, chrome will report errors in the console.
+In Chrome, be sure to open the JavaScript console with command-option-j.
+If you have problems in your code, Chrome will report errors in the console.

 Creating a p5.js Project